ECU File Analysis

 The Process

-Using the Alientech KESS3, the vehicle’s calibration file can be obtained from the engine ECU using either bench or OBD reading methods.
+The Alientech KESS3 is used to obtain the vehicle’s calibration file from the engine ECU.
+This is done using either bench or OBD reading methods.

-This isn’t the same as using a diagnostic unit: the KESS3 is the market leading electronic tuning tool, and as such it is the perfect equipment for our purposes – it has the greatest vehicle coverage and is reliable and consistent in operation.
+This isn’t analogous to using a diagnostic unit.
+The KESS3 is the market leading electronic tuning tool, and as a result it is the perfect equipment for our purposes.
+It has the greatest vehicle coverage and is reliable and consistent in operation.

 The next part of the process is to take a read from the engine ECU.
 This will either be done through the OBD port, or by removing the control unit from the car and connecting to it directly (otherwise known as a bench read).
-This generates the file that is subsequently uploaded to the ECU Check website.
+The file generated is then uploaded to the ECU Check website.

-Logging in to your account reveals the “Upload File” link in the main menu, and the next step can commence.
+Logging in to your account reveals the “Upload File” link in the main menu.

-Analysis begins as soon as you have browsed your PC for the file and clicked the Upload button, with a binary result of “Modified” or “Original” displayed upon the use of one file credit, or an immediate payment.
+Analysis begins as soon as you have browsed your PC for the file and clicked the Upload button.
+The site will provide a binary result of “Modified” or “Original” with the use of one file credit, or a direct payment.
 Credits are available to purchase from the store, but a more cost-effective subscription is also available.

 In this example, the results indicate that that ECU is indeed modified.